 Now in its fourth year, the exhibition will feature international artists from Germany, Finland, New Zealand, The Netherlands and Japan, alongside Australian artists from Queensland, Victoria, Western Australia, Tasmania, Australian Capital Territory and New South Wales, including five Blue Mountains’ artists.
 See full list 2015 Artists

 The exhibition’s 2015 Public Program offers exciting opportunities for art lovers, enthusiasts, children and families.
 Sculpture Otherwise (indoor show), will exhibit in the Blue Mountains City Art Gallery’s main gallery space.
-Highlights include free guided tours for the general public – including a tour tailored for families – and Artist Talks providing an opportunity to engage in lively discussions with a selection of exhibiting artists including New Zealand artist Lang Ea, Wollongong artist Greer Taylor, and Northern Beaches artist Jane Gillings.
+Highlights include free guided tours for the general public and Artist Talks providing an opportunity to engage in lively discussions with a selection of exhibiting artists including New Zealand artist Lang Ea, Wollongong artist Greer Taylor, and Northern Beaches artist Jane Gillings.

 This year, the Sculpture Projects initiative presents an in depth look at materials artist use to create their works in a program called metalheads.
 Featuring notable sculptors working with metal, works will be exhibited at three Katoomba venues: the Carrington Hotel, the Blue Mountains Cultural Centre forecourt, and Scenic World’s plaza.